-CHAMPS campaigns are thriving in Colorado, Connecticut, Maryland, New Hampshire, North Carolina, Oregon, Pennsylvania, Texas, Tennessee, and Washington.
-To date, 32 MDDs have been sponsored by children through CHAMPS!
+CHAMPS campaigns are ongoing in Connecticut, Florida, Maryland, North Carolina, Pennsylvania, and Texas.
+To date, 33 MDDs have been sponsored by children through CHAMPS!
 If you are interested in getting involved in CHAMPS, please contact us!

 - CHAMPS teams in Afghanistan delivered Mine Risk Education presentations to more than 13,000 civilians living within a 10km radius of their villages.

-- During 2013, more than 50 landmine survivors have received prosthetic limbs, wheelchairs, special walking canes, and vocational training.
+- More than 250 landmine survivors have received prosthetic limbs, wheelchairs, special walking canes, and vocational training.

 - Nearly 100 landmine survivors and more than 80 women in Laghman and Samangan provinces of Afghanistan receive instructions in computer skills, most – if not all, have been employed as a direct result of their computer training.

-- Seven landmine survivors received a sewing machine, supplies, and personal instruction.
+- More than 20 landmine survivors received a sewing machine, supplies, and personal instruction.
 All of the women are currently using their skills to create and decorate products to sell in the market and help them earn a living wage.

-- Four young Iraqis received prosthetic limbs and rehabilitative care in the last year through the CHAMPS-Iraq campaign, and six more have been identified as good candidates to receive treatment.
+- In 2014, nineteen young Iraqis received prosthetic limbs and rehabilitative care in the last year through the CHAMPS-Iraq campaign.
+Additionally, two survivors received wheelchairs and rehabilitative care.

 - Mohammed Itewi, a triple amputee, is adjusting to his new prosthetic limbs and glass eye very well.
 CHAMPS-Iraq students raised funds for Mohammad to travel to Amman, Jordan for treatment.
 Later this year, MLI’s partner organization, the Iraqi Mine Clearance Organization (IMCO), hired Mohammad to assist in mine-risk education programs in Iraq.